161043261/161043261/README.md

 - JS/TS
 - Shell/Python

-This script may help you beautify your github (by customizing the font)
+This TamperMonkey JS script may help you beautify your github (by customizing fonts)

 ```js
 // ==UserScript==